fr0gger03/flask_pandas/LARGE_FILE_UPLOAD_GUIDE.md

 # Large File Upload Support Guide (10GB+)

+> **⚠️ NOTE**: This guide contains legacy deployment commands.
+For current deployment procedures, see [DEPLOYMENT.md](DEPLOYMENT.md).
+The configuration details in this document are still relevant.

 This guide documents the implementation of 10GB file upload support for the Flask Workload Parser application.
 The changes enable handling of very large Excel files containing thousands of rows of workload data.

 ## Overview of Changes